jakobib/angularjs2014/angularjs-library-services.md

 body to display a sorted list of books with an HTML template.
 The template makes use of standard AngularJS directives (`ng-repeat`, `ng-if`) and expressions (`| orderBy:'title'`, `b.title`, `b.author`).
-The application logic to create such a list could also be packed in a new directive to be used as "widget" at multiple places.
+The application logic to create such a list could also be packed in a new directive to be used a as "widget" in multiple places.

 # Modules for embedding library services

-The practical embedding of library services in websites with AngularJS is illustrated in the following with two examples.
+The practical embedding of library services in websites with AngularJS is illustrated in the following two examples.
 Both are available as AngularJS modules for easy reuse: the *ng-suggest* module provides access to search suggestions and links [@ngsuggest] and the *ng-daia* module provides access to availability information [@ngdaia].
 Both modules are hosted at public git